We Know That Forever Chemicals Are Bad For Us—But What About Our Pets?

 How PFAS exposure impacts pets’ health is still up for debate.
 “In terms of relating sensitivity, we still don’t know,” says Kannan.
 “Pets may be more sensitive to chemical exposures [than humans] — it’s not clear at this stage.”

 However, preliminary results from the MSU research suggest PFAS affect pets much like they do people.
 “When we tested blood from our dog and cat participants, we saw some of the same changes in liver enzymes, thyroid hormones, and electrolytes that are found in people,” explains Brake.
-This adds to previous research that has found a potential link between PFAS and hyperthyroidism in cats and cholesterol issues in dogs
+This adds to previous research that has found a potential link between PFAS and hyperthyroidism in catsopens in a new tab and cholesterol issues in dogsopens in a new tab.

 “Though we did see changes,” Brake says.
 “The changes were very minor and probably wouldn’t be noticeable in our pet's daily health.”
 She also notes that the study had a small sample size, so more data is needed.
 This summer, she and her team are working on a follow-up study involving over 300 pets.